Exploring Upper Horse Island

-Corytown Oil Refinery, which hems the western side of the creek, occupies the site of a former explosives factory called Kinoch town named after it’s owner.
-The land was still marshy and uninhabited which made it ideal for the manufacture of unstable dynamite.
+Corytown Oil Refinery, which hems the western side of the creek, occupies the site of a former explosives factory called Kynoch Town named after its owner.
+A hundred years ago, the land was still marshy and uninhabited which made it ideal for the manufacture of unstable dynamite.
 Explosives were stored in rotting hulks with names like the Swift, Amy, Mineroa and Pilgrim, that were in such disrepair that questions were asked in parliament and the factory was eventually shut down.
-Over time the name was corrupted from Kinoch town to Corytown and oil replaced explosives.
+Over time the name was corrupted from Kynoch Town to Coryton and oil replaced explosives.

 Samuel Pepys mentions the creek in a diary entry from November 1663.
 He describes a plague sweeping through Amsterdam and ships from Holland being quarantined here in the creek for 30 days.
 The dead and the dying, tucked just out of sight of London.

-We paddled on past murmurations of migrating birds, eventually reaching the Lobster Smack pub at the mouth, which is the oldest building on Canvey Island and the confluence of many tales.
+We paddled on past murmurations of migrating birds, eventually returning to the Lobster Smack pub at the mouth, which is the oldest building on Canvey Island and the confluence of many tales.

 Charles Dickens has Magwitch and Pip row out to the pub, to wait surreptitiously for a ship to carry Magwitch out of the country.
 Smugglers over the years have also used the pub and creek.
 As ships sailed or steamed past, a small cutter could row out, take on a cargo under cover of darkness and be back within the shelter of the creek in no time.
 Comparative isolation amongst the marshes, yet proximity to great ships plying their trade in and out of London, has clearly been formative in the history of the creek.